 - Receive ongoing feedback from a facilitator and colleagues at every step

 In this two-week course you will not only read and view lessons from the author, but apply the principles and materials to a course of your own.
-This is a facilitated course, with multiple opportunities for interaction and individual feedback on your work from an experienced facilitator and colleagues.
-The course is offered in an online asynchronous format, there are no required live, real-time web meetings.
-However, it is NOT self-paced.
-Active participation is required and specific due dates must be met.
+This is a facilitated course, with multiple opportunities for interaction and individual feedback from an experienced facilitator and from fellow colleagues.
+The course is offered in an fully-online asynchronous format through the Canvas software.
+There are no real-time meetings required, however, it is NOT self-paced.
+Active participation and specific due dates keep the group working together and sharing constructive feedback and ideas at each step of the process.

 Instructors who have used the principles of Integrated Course Design provided in this workshop in the design of their own courses report greater student engagement, more long-term significant learning, and increased instructor satisfaction in teaching.